-Each student is required to attend a regional testing session.
-The student will complete timed standardized ability and achievement tests, and a timed written essay based on a topic provided on the test day.
+Each student is required to attend a regional evaluation session.
+The student will complete timed evaluation activities, and timed written essays based on topics provided on the evaluation day.

-Public school students must submit their application to their school counselor no later than Friday, December 1, 2017.
-Persons completing recommendations must submit them to the school counselor no later than Friday, December 1, 2017.
-The school counselor will forward application packets, which include the student's application and the two recommendations, to the local school division's gifted program administrator.
+Public school students must submit their application no later than Thursday, December 1, 2022.
+Persons completing recommendations must submit them no later than Thursday, December 1, 2022.
+For paper applications, the school counselor will forward application packets, which include the student's application and the two recommendations, to the local school division's gifted program administrator.
 The gifted program administrator will submit application data to the MLWGS Coordinator of Admissions.